clarin-eric/switchboard-doc/documentation/ToolDescriptionSpec.md

 * `name`: A short name uniquely describing the tool, e.g. "UDPipe".

 * `logo`: The name of the logo file, e.g. "weblicht.jpg".
-The logo files are stored in the [switchboard-tool-registry](https://github.com/clarin-eric/switchboard-tool-registry) repository, in the "logos" directory.
+The logo files must be stored in the [switchboard-tool-registry](https://github.com/clarin-eric/switchboard-tool-registry) repository, in the "logos" directory.

 * `homepage`: The tool's home page.
 It should not the actual tool url, but a landing page for a user wanting to know more about the tool.
 E.g.: [https://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/Main_Page](https://weblicht.sfs.uni-tuebingen.de/weblichtwiki/index.php/Main_Page).